codex-academy/SortAndSearch/pages/lists_vs_arrays.md

 * a `find` function that finds all items in a list that matches a given condition.
 It should take in a function as a parameter.
 This function will take in the current Node and will return true/false if the condition is met.

-Now use your newly created **LinkedList** object to and create a list of Categories and Product names for Nelisa.
+Use your **LinkedList** object to and create a list of Categories and Product names for Nelisa.